AljoschaMeyer/pavo-bootstrap/reference.md

 ### Int

+Ints are [signed 64 bit integers](https://en.wikipedia.org/wiki/Integer_(computer_science)) represented in [two's complement](https://en.wikipedia.org/wiki/Two's_complement), that is numbers between `-2^63` and and `2^63 - 1` inclusive.
+Because of their finite width and the inherent asymmetry of two's complement representation, the functions operating on integers often have cornercases.
+The "default" functions (`int-add` and friends) throw an error when reaching the boundaries of the numeric representation.
+Others (`int-add-wrap` etc. and `int-add-sat` etc.) allow the programmer to embrace the limits of the finite representation.
+Not caring about those limits at all however usually leads to bad surprises.

-Most of this has been taken/adapted from the [rust i64 docs](https://doc.rust-lang.org/std/primitive.i64.html).
+Most of the function (documentation) has been taken/adapted from the [rust i64 docs](https://doc.rust-lang.org/std/primitive.i64.html).
 A helpful discussion of various design choices for the behavior of the modulus and division operations is [Boute, Raymond T. "The Euclidean definition of the functions div and mod."](https://biblio.ugent.be/publication/314490/file/452146.pdf).

 #### `int-max-val`